CEM 11+ Exam Practice Papers

-The CEM 11+ exam requires a child to have a good level of English, comprehension, vocabulary, spelling and strong skills in Mathematics.
-CEM 11+ Verbal Reasoning requires children to have a wide-ranging vocabulary while the CEM 11+ Non-Verbal Reasoning (Numerical Reasoning) requires a child to have a very good understanding of all aspects of maths including shape and space.
-For more information Click here
+The CEM 11+ exam requires a child to have a good understanding of Numerical Reasoning, Verbal Reasoning and 11+ Non-Verbal Reasoning.
+This requires a high level of English comprehension, vocabulary, spelling and strong skills in Mathematics.
+The CEM 11+ requires children to have a wide-ranging vocabulary and a very good understanding of all aspects of maths including shape and space and knowledge of number patterns.

-Our titles offer practice material in the following CEM 11+ subjects:-
+Our titles offer practice papers in the following CEM 11+ subjects:-

 What is the CEM 11+ and how does it differ from other versions of the 11+?